technomancy/leiningen/README.md

-Note that profiles have special logic when they are merged into your project map: maps get merged recursively, but sets are `union`ed and collections are `concat`enated.
+Note that profiles have special logic when they are merged into your project map: maps get merged recursively, but sets are `union`ed and other collections are `concat`enated.
 Other values are simply replaced.
 Profiles take precedence in the order they are specified.

-To activate a profile, use the `with-profile` higher-order task:
+To activate a profile for a given run, use the `with-profile` higher-order task:

     $ lein with-profile qa test :database